openebs/openebs/k8s/demo/couchbase/README.md

 ![Couchbase Cluster]

-__Click on Server Nodes to see how many Couchbase nodes are part of the cluster.
+__Click Server Nodes to see how many Couchbase nodes are part of the cluster.
 As expected, it shows only one node__

 ![Couchbase Server]

-__Click on Data Buckets to see a sample bucket that was created as part of the image__
+__Click Data Buckets to see a sample bucket that was created as part of the image__

 ![Couchbase Databuckets]